PowerDMARC

 After lockdowns amid the COVID-19 pandemic, remote work is a common practice and is available in many areas of activity, including the banking sector.
 And in the case where a remote worker has access to important or sensitive information, it is very important to take cybersecurity seriously.

-People who work remotely often work from a cafe, home, or co-working space from their personal devices.
+People who work remotely often work from a cafe, home, or co-working space using coworking software from their personal devices.
 Thus, there are additional risks associated with data breaches.
 More than that, banking IT specialists can’t keep employees’ software safe or control it in any way.
 Thus, remote work comes with more potential cybersecurity vulnerabilities.
 That is why banking organizations need to be especially diligent in educating remote employees about potential threats.
 Employees must know how to recognize them and stay safe in a remote work environment.

 Unencrypted Data